TheTrainingBoss/Sitefinity-Designers-Workshop/Feather/readme.md

 Sitefinity Feather
 ------------------

-The *Sitefinity Feather* module is a collection of resources and conventions to simplify the creation and management of widgets, layouts, and templates.
-Feather allows you to use convention-based, mobile-first UI frameworks with your Sitefinity site.
+The *Sitefinity Feather* technology is a collection of resources and conventions to simplify the creation and management of widgets, layouts, and templates.
+Feather allows you to use convention-based UI framework with your Sitefinity site.
 The most popular of all these frontend frameworks is Bootstrap, but Feather also supports other frontend framework such as Semantic UI and Foundation.

-Feather is a free module, built into Sitefinity and is enabled by default on new Sitefinity installations.
-Feather adds a complete framework to take control the site's layout and markup.
+Feather is built into Sitefinity and is enabled by default on new Sitefinity installations.
+Feather adds a complete framework to take control of the site's layout and markup.
 In this section we'll review a few of the features relevant to designers provided by Feather.

 **Note**: Although the technology behind Feather is the ASP.NET MVC development framework, the features available to designers involve